 You must submit your application form online.
-You will receive an electronic reference once your application has been lodged with the Agency.
-You should keep a copy of your application, reference number and any supporting documents.
+You will receive an electronic Application ID Number once your application has been lodged with the Agency.
+You should keep a copy of your application, Application ID Number and any supporting documents.

 If you find an error in your application after submitting it, you should immediately notify your NIAA Regional Office.
 The Agency does not have to accept any additional information, nor requests from applicants to correct an application after it has been received by the Agency.